 Well, that sounds a lot like Bible and Prayer Journaling to me!
 When I read the passage in Matthew 5 about being salt and light, those words gave me pause.
 What does that mean for me and to me, to be salt and light?
 But instead of slowly writing the phrase, I found a pretty little girl to trace and framed her with the phrase.
 Writing or creating, either way, I spent time with those words.

 And finally contemplation–contemplatio.
 Jacques Philippe states, “Contemplation comes from a deeply personal contact with God, and that is why method is the least useful at the point where prayer is the most personal.”
 Do you know what that means?!
 We can’t “do it wrong!”
 FREEDOM!
 On the other hand, it also means for someone like me, there is not a “do this, then this, next that…” printable.

 The author Tim Gray defines contemplation as a gaze of love.
-I need to not worry about what to do and how to do and when…I just need to look with my heart, mind and soul, to God.
-Worrying about doing it right, will likely hamper my gaze.
+I need to stop worrying about what to do and how to do and when…I just need to look with my heart, mind and soul, to God.
+Worrying about doing it right, will likely cloud my vision and distort my gaze upon the Word.
 Those fears and doubts will be like a cloud cover and I will be unable to see God through them.

-How awesome that this practice of lectio divina will also be a practice of letting go, trusting that God will hear me, love me and respond to me not because of what I am doing but because of Who He is.
+How awesome that this practice of Bible Journaling as lectio divina will also be a practice of letting go, trusting that God will hear me, love me and respond to me not because of what I am doing but because of Who He is.

 I’ve written a book, Bible Journaling Tips, Inspiration and Permission, to encourage and inspire you in your Bible journaling!